Environmental construction emphasises biodiversity

-Last year, YIT took major steps in wind power development in Finland and Sweden.
+YIT has taken major steps in wind power development.
+There are a lot of different operators in Finland offering wind power project development, but YIT is the only construction company among them.
 “We offer the entire package as a turnkey delivery, if the customer is interested.”

 The Nordic countries are world leaders in the use of renewable energy sources like wind and hydropower.
-This is why both energy sources are strategic business activities for YIT that will also bring Finland, Sweden and Norway closer to their sustainable development objectives.
+This is why both energy sources are strategic business activities for YIT that will also bring the Nordic countries closer to their sustainable development objectives.

 In 2012, YIT began project development for wind power in Finland, which included wind farm planning all around the country.
 Up until now, YIT’s role has been in project development, which includes land leasing, organising projects and preparing zoning contracts.
 YIT has also previously built more than 100 foundations for wind turbines as well as other infrastructure, such as roads, close to wind power plants in Finland and Sweden.

 “With tender-based contracting projects, we have generally wanted to carry out the entire contract and have usually included everything in our tender.
 In many projects, we have also built only the foundations.
-Approximately one third of all wind farm infrastructure contracts are like this and also include earthworks and electrical engineering,” says Mika Virtanen, YIT’s Vice President of Industry, Energy and Water Supply.
+Approximately one third of all wind farm infrastructure contracts are like this and also include earthworks and electrical engineering,” says Mika Virtanen, YIT’s Project Development Director.

 Virtanen emphasises that the Group sees great potential in wind power.
 Energy companies and foundations are interested in purchasing wind farms, seeking profits from what is currently the cheapest way to produce energy.